 Best Dividend ETFs

-These ETFs only have dividend payers in the portfolio of holdings.
+These ETFs have only dividend payers in the portfolio of holdings.
 There are differences in the selection of holdings.
 Here are two of the best dividend ETFs on the ASX.

 Vanguard Australian Shares High Dividend Yield (ASX: VHY)

-vanguard australian shares high yield etf overview
+vhy vanguard australian shares high yield etf price chart 2024

 The fund’s total returns closely match the performance of its benchmark index.

-VHY total returns per annum since inception
+vhy total returns per annum since inception chart 2024

-Source: Vanguard Website 32 March 2023
+Source: Vanguard Website 26 March 2024

 SPDR MSCI Australia Select High Dividend Yield Fund (ASX: SYI)